 To compile the report, NACAC asked colleges about seven student characteristics and how important they are in admissions.
 The report suggests that despite recent debates over race-based affirmative action, students’ personal characteristics have limited or no influence over colleges’ admissions decisions.

 More important to colleges are academic factors, according to the report.
 For instance, nearly 81% of colleges report that a student’s grades in all courses have considerable influence over their admissions decisions.
 And more than half of colleges surveyed report that SAT and ACT test scores, as well as strength of high school curriculum, also have considerable influence over their decisions.
-Of the top eight factors considered by colleges, just one—demonstrated interest—is not based on academics.
+Of the top 16 factors considered by colleges, just one—demonstrated interest—is not based on academics.

 But there is one factor—unrelated to personal characteristics and academic factors—that may improve students’ odds of being admitted to a college: applying early.
 Jaschik writes that both early decision and early action options are increasingly popular among prospective students, especially among those applying to colleges with lower admit rates.

 According to the latest report, among all colleges with early decision, the admit rate for early decision applicants is 61%, compared with 49% for regular-decision applicants.
 And among all colleges with early action, the admit rate for early admit applicants was 73%, compared with 64% for regular applicants.